Birmingham Street Commissioners: Background

 Unlike many large towns, Birmingham was not incorporated as a borough with a municipal corporation, and so until 1769, the only institutions of local government were the parish vestry and manoral institutions such as the court leet.
 By the mid-18th century, it was clear that these institutions were inadequate for the needs of the growing town, and that a new local government body was needed.
 The most acceptable proposal, first made in 1765, was for a dedicated body of commissioners to levy a rate to carry out certain precisely defined functions, such as ensuring the efficient working of the markets, and the provision of street lighting.
-An Act of Parliament to create this body was passed in 1769, with the passage of the Birmingham Improvement Act 1769.
+An act of Parliament was passed to create this body, the Birmingham Improvement Act 1769 (9 Geo.
+3. c.
+83).

-The powers of the Street Commissioners were gradually increased by further Acts of Parliament, which were obtained in 1773, 1801, 1812 and 1828.
+The powers of the Street Commissioners were gradually increased by further acts of Parliament, the Birmingham Improvement Act 1772 (13 Geo.
+3. c.
+36), Birmingham Improvement Act 1801 (41 Geo.
+3. (U.K.) c. xxxix), Birmingham Improvement Act 1812 (52 Geo.
+3. c. cxiii) and Birmingham Improvement Act 1828 (9 Geo.
+4. c. liv).

 Members and meetings

 The Board of Street Commissioners originally consisted of fifty residents, unpaid, each of whom owned property with a rateable value of over fifteen pounds.
 They initially included Sampson Lloyd (banker), John Taylor (banking partner of Sampson Lloyd), Dr. John Ash (founder of the General Hospital), solicitor and benefactor George Barker, and John Baskerville (printer).
-The number of Commissioners was steadily increased, with another 42 being appointed in 1801, 99 in 1812, and 88 in 1828.
+The number of commissioners was steadily increased, with another 42 being appointed in 1801, 99 in 1812, and 88 in 1828.

-They were a self-perpetuating body, when members died or resigned they chose replacements themselves.
-At first, they met in whatever room was available, but the 1801 Act allowed them to build a dedicated Public Office in Moor Street, designed by William Hollins, which was shared with the magistrates.
+They were a self-perpetuating body; when members died or resigned they chose replacements themselves.
+At first, they met in whatever room was available, but the 1801 act allowed them to build a dedicated Public Office in Moor Street, designed by William Hollins, which was shared with the magistrates.
 This was completed in 1807, and enlarged in 1828.

 Activities

 Roads

-The Street Commissioners were responsible for keeping the roads and streets clean and free from obstructions, in this vein they were given powers to acquire and demolish buildings in order to widen the streets, and make way for public buildings and markets.
+The street commissioners were responsible for keeping the roads and streets clean and free from obstructions, in this vein they were given powers to acquire and demolish buildings in order to widen the streets, and make way for public buildings and markets.
 From 1812 they also became responsible for the repair of the road surfaces.

-The 1773 Act gave powers for the widening of Moor Street, Smallbrook Street, New Street and parts of Colmore Row (previously called Ann Street).
+The Birmingham Improvement Act 1772 (13 Geo.
+3. c.
+36) gave powers for the widening of Moor Street, Smallbrook Street, New Street and parts of Colmore Row (previously called Ann Street).

 Lighting

-The Commissioners provided street lighting, either directly or by putting the work out to contractors.
+The commissioners provided street lighting, either directly or by putting the work out to contractors.
 Originally oil lamps were used, but from 1818, gas lighting was introduced.